PubInv/PubInv/ideas/Project #24: Very simple heat engine with bistable magnetic device.md

 Although not shown, this could be a closed-air engine if we have a large enough "cool" chamber, but that is not technically needed, though it would increase realiability.

+Perhaps it is not obvious from the diagram, but "N" and "S" in all cases represent the North and South poles of permanent magnets.
+(Note that permanent magnets must be protected from heat.)
+I'm specifically imagining a relatively low heat differential for this system (to bleed power from a smoke stack or exhuast pipe, for instance.)

+I'm excited about this idea and may work on it as the first sprint, though I have to order the magnets first!